begh-azka/google-cloud-learning/9_VPC/3_Interconnect/README.md

 2. Dedicated Interconnect
 3. Partner Interconnect or Peering

-- To create a GCP VPN, VPN Gateway and a tunnel must be created.
+**To create a GCP VPN, VPN Gateway and a Tunnel must be created.**

 ## Cloud VPN
 - It securely connects your peer network to your Virtual Private Cloud (VPC) network through an **IPsec VPN Tunnel**.
 Upto 3Gbps.
 - Traffic through **Internet** (public) but it is encrypted using **Internet Key Exchange Protocol**.
 Latency issue as internet is involved.
-- Traffic travelling between two networks is encrypted by one VPN Gateway and then decrypted by the other VPN Gateway.
+- Traffic travelling between two networks is encrypted by one **VPN Gateway** and then decrypted by the other VPN Gateway.
 - This protects your data as it travels over the internet.
 You can also connect two instances of cloud VPN to each other.
 - Google Cloud offers two types of Cloud VPN Gateway: **HA VPN** and **Classic VPN**